Bitdefender Review: Quick Expert Summary

 - Keyloggers.
 Malware that captures keystrokes.

-While Bitdefender Shield’s default protections are good enough for most users, advanced users can customize real-time settings to also include applications, scripts, and archives.
+These default protections are good enough for most users.
+However, advanced users can customize real-time settings to also include applications, scripts, and archives.
 Advanced users can also choose to exclude any of the options mentioned above.

 Overall, I’m really impressed by Bitdefender’s real-time protection.
-Some competitors provide similar real-time malware detection rates, but Bitdefender provides the best customization options on the market for its real-time scanner.
+Some competitors, such as Norton, provide similar real-time malware detection rates, but Bitdefender provides the best customization options on the market for its real-time scanner.

-Bitdefender’s web protection also prevents you from accessing a webpage that contains downloadable malware — it also checks search results for dangerous sites, scans encrypted websites, and checks sites for fraudulent content.
+Bitdefender’s web protection also prevents you from accessing dangerous webpages — and it checks search results for dangerous sites, scans encrypted websites, and checks sites for fraudulent content.

 Overall, Bitdefender provides exceptional anti-phishing protection as well as protection against a wide range of other web-based threats.
 In addition to blocking more phishing sites than most competitors, Bitdefender also makes it easy to whitelist websites and adjust web protection settings.